Legal Separation: The Financial Benefits Explained

 Discuss Your Situation with an Attorney

 Legal separation changes state to state, making it necessary for a detail-oriented lawyer who knows the federal and state regulations inside and out.
 Our Kane County legal separation attorney has extensive experience throughout Northern Illinois, serving clients in St. Charles, Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, and the surrounding areas of Kane, DuPage, DeKalb, and Kendall Counties.
-Call the office of Shaw Family Law, P.C. to receive your free consultation, educating you on the legal separation process and the benefits involved.
+Call the office of Shaw Sanders, P.C. to receive your free consultation, educating you on the legal separation process and the benefits involved.